-- (1) Subject to subrule (3) and rule 56, a committee member holds office until the positions of the Committee are declared vacant at the next annual general meeting. - (2) A committee member may be re-elected. - (3) A general meeting of the Association may- - (a) by special resolution remove a committee member from office; and - (b) elect an eligible member of the Association to fill the vacant position in accordance with this Division. - (4) A member who is the subject of a proposed special resolution under subrule (3)(a) may make representations in writing to the Secretary or President of the Association (not exceeding a reasonable length) and may request that the representations be provided to the members of the Association. - (5) The Secretary or the President may give a copy of the representations to each member of the Association or, if they are not so given, the member may require that they be read out at the meeting at which the special resolution is to be proposed.
+- (2) A committee member may be re-elected up to three consecutive times (being a maximum combined period of 9 years). - (3) A member who has previously served as a committee member may be re-elected after 1 year's absence from the committee. - (4)A general meeting of the Association may - by special resolution remove a committee member from office; and (a) - (b) elect an eligible member of the Association to fill the vacant position in accordance with this Division. - (5) A member who is the subject of a proposed special resolution under subrule (4)(a) may make representations in writing to the Secretary or President of the Association (not exceeding a reasonable length) and may request that the representations be provided to the members of the Association. - (6)The Secretary or the President may give a copy of the representations to each member of the Association or, if they are not so given, the member may require that they be read out at the meeting at which the special resolution is to be proposed.

-56 Vacation of office
+58 Vacation of office

-- (1) A committee member may resign from the Committee by written notice addressed to the Committee. - (2) A person ceases to be a committee member if he or she- - (a) ceases to be a member of the Association; or - (b) fails to attend 3 consecutive committee meetings (other than special or urgent committee meetings) without leave of absence under rule 67; or - (c) otherwise ceases to be a committee member by operation of section 78 of the Act.
+- (1) A committee member may resign from the Committee by written notice addressed to the Committee. - (2) A person ceases to be a committee member if the person - - (a) ceases to be a member of the Association; or - (b) is disqualified from being a responsible person by the ACNC Commissioner under the Australian Charities and Not-for-profits Commission Act 2012 (Cth); - (c) fails to attend 3 consecutive committee meetings (other than special or urgent committee meetings) without leave of absence under rule 70; or - (d) otherwise ceases to be a committee member by operation of section 78 of the Act.

-A Committee member may not hold the office of secretary if they do not reside in Australia.
+A Committee member may not hold the office of Secretary if they do not reside in Australia.

-57 Filling casual vacancies
+59 Filling casual vacancies

-- (1) The Committee may appoint an eligible member of the Association to fill a position on the Committee that- - (a) has become vacant under rule 56; or - (b) was not filled by election at the last annual general meeting. - (2) If the position of Secretary becomes vacant, the Committee must appoint a member to the position within 14 days after the vacancy arises. - (3) Rule 55 applies to any committee member appointed by the Committee under subrule (1) or (2). - (4) The Committee may continue to act despite any vacancy in its membership.
+- (1) The Committee may appoint an eligible member of the Association to fill a position on the Committee that - - (a) has become vacant under rule 59; or - (b) was not filled by election at the last annual general meeting. - (2) If the position of Secretary becomes vacant, the Committee must appoint a member to the position within 14 days after the vacancy arises. - Rule 58 applies to any committee member appointed by the Committee under subrule (1) or (3) - (4)The Committee may continue to act despite any vacancy in its membership.

-Division 4-Meetings of Committee
+Division 4 - Meetings of Committee

-58 Meetings of Committee
+60 Meetings of Committee

-- (1) The Committee must meet at least 4 times in each year at the dates, times and places determined by the Committee. - (2) The date, time and place of the first committee meeting must be determined by the members of the Committee as soon as practicable after the annual general meeting of the Association at which the members of the Committee were elected. - (3) Special committee meetings may be convened by the President or by any 4 members of the Committee.
+- (1) The Committee must meet at least 6 (six) times in each year at the dates, times and places determined by the Committee. - (2) The date, time and place of the first committee meeting must be determined by the members of the Committee as soon as practicable after the annual general meeting of the Association at which the members of the Committee were elected. - (3) Special committee meetings may be convened by the President or by any 4 members of the Committee.

-59 Notice of meetings
+61 Notice of meetings